Bangkok Most Iconic Temple

-The temple grounds cover 94.5 hectares (234 acres) and feature more than one hundred buildings.
+The temple grounds cover 94.5 hectares (234 acres) and feature over a hundred buildings.
 Wat Phra Kaew gate is guarded by two Yakshis statues, mythical giants measuring 5 metres (16 ft) high.
 Don’t miss the beautiful mural painting gallery surrounding the entire grounds of the temple.

 The temple complex also has a famous Angkor Wat model, started by King Mongkut and completed by King Rama III.